Image credit: Imogen Warren Photography.

 In November 2016 the Matuku Reserve Trust was able to buy 37 hectares of bush and wetland, naming it “Matuku Link”, after an intensive fundraising campaign.
 Buying it ensured the safety of the wildlife and forms a vital connection by linking neighbouring eco-restoration projects Ark in the Park; Habitat te Henga and the Forest & Bird reserve Matuku.
 Over 90% of New Zealand’s wetlands have been drained or filled, yet on Auckland’s doorstep is Te Henga wetland, the largest wetland in the region.

-Matuku Link, bordering the Te Henga wetland, is a large native forest block in Auckland’s Bethell’s valley.
-It is a home to rare wetland species such as our namesake matuku (australasian bittern), puweto (spotless crake), pateke (brown teal) as well as to native bats along the river.
-The kauri and the kahikatea are a home to many bush birds like kereru, fantail, tui, ruru, tomtits and recently even a rare robin was seen.
+Matuku Link, at the head of the Te Henga wetland, consists of river flats at the foot of a large native forest block in Auckland’s Waitakere River valley.
+It is a home to rare wetland species such as our namesake matuku (Australasian bittern), puweto (spotless crake), pateke (brown teal), freshwater fish species and native bats foraging along the river forest edge.
+The kauri and broadleaf forest is home to many bush birds like kereru, fantail, tui, ruru, and tomtits.

-Our regular working bees are every Third Sunday of the month and we have irregular working bees during the week.
+Our regular working bees are every Third Sunday of the month and every Tuesday morning.
 Depending on the weather, tasks will be around weeding, planting, growing plants in the nursery, doing predator control or building work.
 More info here.

 Please contact Annalily on email@example.com with questions, or if you’d like to join us and it’s your first time out to Matuku Link.
 We’d love to welcome you here!